skokielibrary/spl-content/_content/lynnanne/books-movies-more--local-authors.markdown

 published: true
 ---

+Caught the writing bug?
+We are proud of all our local authors and

 ##Programs
 ###Write On!
 The Skokie writers group meets monthly at 7 pm on the last Monday of every month.
 Local aspiring and published authors looking to perfect their skills are invited to gather and workshop their writing.
 Please bring a writing selection that you would like to workshop.